Gpaiva2814/Machine-Learning-Portifolio/README.md

 # Portifolio

-This portfolio has copyrighted data science and machine learning codes and real examples
+This portfolio has copyrighted data science and machine learning codes for real examples

 ## Content